dizatech/attachment/README.md

               disabled="disabled"
 ></x-attachment>

+If you want to add a * before label use required="required" property
+<x-attachment type="image"
+              multiple="false"
+              page="create" name="feature" label="تصویر شاخص"
+              disabled="disabled"
+              required="required"
+></x-attachment>

+If you want to add a tooltip after label use tooltip-title="Tooltip title" and for change placement use from tooltip-placement="bottom" property
+<x-attachment type="image"
+              multiple="false"
+              page="create" name="feature" label="تصویر شاخص"
+              disabled="disabled"
+              required="required"
+              tooltip-title="Tooltip title"
+              tooltip-placement="bottom"
+></x-attachment>

 If we want to upload many images in create page for gallery:
 <x-attachment type="image" multiple="true" page="create" name="galleries" label="تصاویر گالری"></x-attachment>